 Verify that your item isn’t prohibited or considered questionable by eBay.
 If you’re in doubt, read eBay’s guidelines and check your local laws.

-Buying Stuff on eBay: Strategies and Tips
+Buying on eBay: 5 Strategies and Tips

 Have fun and be prepared to pay for whatever you bid on.

 eBay Feedback Do's and Don'ts